 Doctor Who has been on a really hot, consistent streak of episodes ever since “Dalek“, so it’s completely understandable if your first reaction is to groan when Margaret Blaine’s appearance makes it clear that Russell T. Davies is already bringing back the Slitheen, the villains from this season’s worst story.
 In fact, I find it unintentionally funny that when the Doctor sees Margaret’s face plastered in the paper, his first reaction is to sigh and lament that his good day is now ruined.
 Thankfully though, “Boom Town” is a much better Slitheen story than their debut two-parter, abandoning almost all of the cringeworthy fart jokes in favor of a good, quiet character study.
 Like “The Long Game“, “Boom Town” basically serves as a refreshing breather episode between the ambitious creepiness of “The Empty Child” and the oppressive bleakness of “The Parting Of The Ways“.
 The bulk of this episode is the Ninth Doctor and friends goofing off and having fun solving a smaller case than usual, which feels earned after nearly a whole season of developing the relationship between these four characters.
 Steven Moffat gave us some great dialogue in “The Doctor Dances”, and Russell T. Davies keeps it coming in “Boom Town” as the Doctor, Rose, Mickey and Jack’s personalities bounce off each other for 45 minutes (not to mention, Margaret).
 In retrospect, this TARDIS team feels like a rare, special occasion.
 After “Boom Town”, we wouldn’t see these four characters interact in the same episode again until “Journey’s End“, several seasons later.
 But despite a lot of “Boom Town” being fun friendship fluff, it does touch on some deeper themes and head into some serious, thought-provoking territory in the second half, ruminating on the psychology of a killer and the morality of capital punishment.
 My only real nitpick about “Boom Town” is that the pacing feels a bit lopsided.
 The first half is really fast-paced, so we can spend as much time on the moral dilemma as possible, and the second half becomes really slow, to the point where they almost feel like two different episodes.

 I mentioned before that the Slitheen were surprisingly competent and intelligent manipulators, and thankfully that’s the aspect of their characters that RTD chooses to emphasize in their return appearance.
-Margaret Blaine has clearly given her escape plan a ton of thought: she lays traps within traps for the Doctor throughout the episode, and “Boom Town” wrings a lot of dark humor out of her arranged ‘accidents’ for any snoopers and her infrequent attempts to kill the Doctor.
+Margaret Blaine has clearly given her escape plan a ton of thought: she lays traps within traps for the Doctor, and “Boom Town” wrings a lot of dark humor out of her infrequent attempts to kill Nine.
 Annette Badland proves to be a revelation as Margaret.
 She was already pretty impressively evil with a small part in “World War Three“, but she is phenomenal here, possessing genuine screen presence.
 She conveys a lot of Margaret’s thought process through her expressions alone, which are always shifting, always calculating, as she toys with people beneath the gleefully phony, oily facade she puts on for the public.
 To say nothing of the chillingly unsettling, hateful glares she sends every member of the TARDIS team while she’s their prisoner.
-Russell decides to give some depth to a character who was previously a stock villain, and do something that’s unusual for the series: question what a villain can they do with themselves after they’ve already lost everything and been thoroughly beaten.
-Throughout the episode, both Margaret and RTD raise the question of whether she can reform or whether she’s already far too gone for that.
+Russell decides to give some depth to a character who was previously a stock villain, and do something that’s unusual for the series: question what a villain can do with themselves after they’ve already lost everything and been thoroughly beaten.
+Throughout the episode, both Margaret and Russell raise the question of whether she can reform or if she’s already too far gone for that.
 The audience is tipped off early on that Margaret is entirely alone and heartbroken and hates that she’s wasted away her life.
 She claims to be repentant, which the Doctor wisely refuses to believe.
 Since she was just buying for time until her back-up escape plan kicked off, it’s interesting to rewatch the dinner scene and wonder how much of her claims were genuine.
 The TARDIS peers inside her mind and determines that her heart’s desire is to regress to her childhood and become a blank slate, implying that she really did want a chance to do it all over again if it was possible.
 Whether or not Margaret actually deserved that chance is a different matter (she did not), but the Doctor and the TARDIS grant her her request regardless.

 Something I really appreciate about Series 1 is that we keep popping back to London every few episodes to check on Rose’s progress and get a fresh idea of how traveling with the Doctor has changed her (the dramatic pay-off for that showrunning decision is coming up rapidly in “The Parting Of Ways”).
 In “Boom Town’s” case, her latest return home forces her to finally deal with the uncomfortable elephant in the room that’s been lingering since “Aliens Of London”.
 Rose hopes to have a fun day out with Mickey in this episode, but things between them have gone more than a bit awkward and frosty.
 Bagging a Slitheen eats up a good portion of the day, but even when they have some time alone all they seem to talk about is the Doctor.
 Rose gushes about him and her adventures with him constantly, which is rather telling to anyone who’s not in denial.
 Mickey acknowledges that they’ve been drifting apart for ages and admits he’s thinking about seeing other people, which pisses Rose off and sends her into a heated judgmental rant, before Mickey blows up at her.
 Like I said in her first episode, Rose’s fatal flaw is that she can be very self-involved.
 She rarely ever does it with malicious intent.
 Rose simply tends to think about how things affect Rose first and foremost (which is very apparent in episodes like “Tooth And Claw“), and it’s very satisfying to see her get harshly called out for that trait, because Rose is an enormous hypocrite in this scene.
 On top of her ship-tease moments with the Doctor, Rose has been flirting with guys she fancies like Adam and Jack and bringing them onboard the TARDIS for the last few episodes while she still hasn’t broken up with Mickey yet.
 Rose is finally confronted with how unfair and unhealthy it is to string Mickey along for months as her safety net while her heart is somewhere else, a million light years away, so she finally does what she should have done in “Aliens Of London”: rip that band-aid off and break up with Mickey so they can both move on with their lives.